 My kids are too young to really understand all of the details of the topics covered in this series, but they continue to read the books with great interest.
 Most of the science is above the grade level even of my oldest (age 9), but their attention remains fixed on the art and the story and the kids are absorbing some of it as they read.

 Overall, I would say the book is a success and recommend it without reservation for anyone wanting an accessible introduction to Einstein’s Theory of Relativity and how it changed our understanding of physics.
-Disclosure: I was given my copy of this book by the publisher as a review copy.

 I like to write.
 I write for a living.
 However, working with words to craft sentences is not all I do.
 My job title is “Senior Technical Documentation Specialist.”
 Documentation includes more than verbal descriptions.
 Sometimes, I need to create the perfect diagram.